mintedreward/heartmail/README.md

 **OpenSPV** is:

-- The reference implementation of protocols for the Social Bitcoin Web (SBW).
+- The reference implementation of protocols for the Social Bitcoin Web (SBW) in multiple programming languages including javascript, go, rust, Swift, and Java.

 - A full-stack scalable Bitcoin SPV wallet including the UI, API, and library for businesses and consumers that runs on Linux (backend), web, iOS, Android,